tangram-js/json-editor/README.md

 > Please reference the [project website](https://json-editor.tangramjs.com) fro detail.

 ## Features
-#### Pallet of user schemas
-List of all user schemas, user could select one of them as current schema of JSON document.
-User could save or update custom schema, load custom schema for editing, and delete custom schema.
 #### Tree View of JSON document
 The structure of JSON document, could expend or collapse at any level.
 #### Context Menu